 In the real world, market price might not be allowed to find its own level, and markets might not clear efficiently.
-The prices of many goods, services, and resources in the real world might be kept artificially low or high by private firms, or by governments, for a number of reasons.
+The prices of many goods, services, and resources might be kept artificially low or high by private firms, by governments, and by various agencies, for a number of reasons.

 A price ceiling may be set to prevent price from rising beyond a pre-determined level.
 A price ceiling will only have an effect on the market if it is set below the prevailing market clearing price.
 A price ceiling is also called a maximum price, and may be used if it is felt that the resource or commodity should be more widely available, as in the case of food or medicines, or where there are specific historical, political or cultural reasons why allowing price to rise to its natural level.
 For example, it is customary in London to make public transport free late on New Year’s Eve to enable revellers to get home safely.